 an experiment in art and ideas

-The Four Chapter Gallery is a collaboration between Christ Community and The Culture House that seeks to re-examine the relationship between art and ideas, reality and fantasy, beauty and deception, individuality and community.
+The Four Chapter Gallery is a collaboration between Christ Community and The Culture House that desires to share thoughtful art and host meaningful conversations.

 Exhibits & Programs:

 The Four Chapter Gallery hosts concept-based art exhibitions that engage culturally-relevant themes and ideas.

 Four Chapter Gallery is committed to emerging artists, and prefers to show artwork with strong ideation that meaningfully contributes to significant conversations in our city and world.